Definitions of a nixed economy, a defunct mixed economy, and a bionic economy

 Who benefits from a bionic economy?
 According to a Federal Reserve Bulletin published in September 2017, as of 2016, the richest 1% of Americans owned 38.6% of the wealth.
 The bottom 90% owned only 22.8% of the wealth.
 That is nearly twice as much.
 The three richest Americans hold more wealth than the bottom 50% of Americans.
 And the wealth gap is only widening.

 A bionic economy devalues money and human life

 Check out the article November 2017 Market Watch article titled, Here’s all the money in the world, in one chart.
 The ratio of hard currency–$36.8 Trillion, compared to non-tangible wealth–$1.2 Quadrillion is mind-blowing!
 In other words, physical money consists of only 8% of all worth in the world.
 The non-physical “money” makes up 92% of all wealth.

 Here is more sobering news about the bionic economy.
 Global debt is estimated at $215 Trillion.
 That means that global debt is almost six times greater than all the hard cash in the world!
-How would a person be treated by a financial institution if for every dollar he earned, he owed six?
+How would the average person be treated by a financial institution asking for additional funding if, for every dollar he had, he already owed six?

 Ready for another amazing bionic economy feat? $70 Trillion (33%) of that debt was accumulated in the last decade alone.
 However, the bionic market keeps ongoing.
 How long and on what foundation can the bionic economy perform as it has been?
 What value does money really have and who is benefitting from this bionic economy?